cloudnativeengineer/1-greet.py/README.md

-### Purpose:

-A Generative AI hallucinated "Hello, World!" script for demonstration purposes
+### A Generative AI hallucinated "Hello, World!" script for demonstration purposes

 ---